Respect for Marriage Act

 Legal scholars and conservative justices stated that Dobbs v.
 Jackson, which overturned Roe, is only about abortion and poses no threat to Obergefell or any other Supreme Court precedents.

-Will you contact your senators today and let them know what you think of this so-called “Respect for Marriage Act?”
+Will you contact your senators right now and let them know what you think of this so-called “Respect for Marriage Act?”
 We’ve provided a suggested message, but feel free to change it to reflect your own concerns.